chameleon-system/chameleon-base/UPGRADE-7.0.md

 #Icons

-All icons in CoreBundle/Resources/public/images/ and CoreBundle/Resources/public/themes/standard/images/ (not recursively, subfolders remain) where deleted.
+All icons in CoreBundle/Resources/public/images/ and CoreBundle/Resources/public/themes/standard/images/ (not recursively, subfolders remain) were deleted.
 Exceptions are the chameleon logos and favicon.ico.